iLays1/uml/README.md

 Afterthat the page is up to date.
 Just git push to github pages or sth

 If you have any other questions dm me on Discord.
-My user name is TripleCubes
+My user name is triplecubes

 # LICENSE
 Unofficial Mini Jam Leaderboard is under the MIT license.
 Check [LICENSE](LICENSE) for full information.